What is Shirakawa's Seki? Shirakawa, a border town where the checkpoint was once located [Fukushima Prefecture]

 - Closed: Year-end and New Year holidays

-- URL: Michinoku Entrance Komine Castle Ruins
+- URL: Komine Castle Ruins, the gateway to Michinoku

 Google Maps

-Nanko Shrine in Nanko Park is a shrine dedicated to Sadanobu and was built by Eiichi Shibusawa in 1922 (Taisho 11).
+Nanko Shrine in Nanko Park is a shrine dedicated to Sadanobu and was built by Shibusawa Eiichi in 1922 (Taisho 11)

 Nanko Park<Information>